robinthibaut/skbel/README.md

   Figure 7: BEL-derived posterior predictions.
 The red domain corresponds to the envelope of predictions.
 The uncertainty reduces around the data sources (injection wells)
 <p align="center">

+### Contributing
+Contributors and feedback from users are welcome.
+Don't hesitate to submit an issue or a PR, or request a new feature.

 ### References

 [Hermans, T., Oware, E., Caers, J., 2016.
 Direct prediction of spatially and temporally varying physical properties from time-lapse electrical resistance data.
 Water Resour.
 Res.
 52, 7262–7283.](https://doi.org/10.1002/2016WR019126)